 During adolescence, young people are at the peak of their physical health, emotional growth, and creativity.
 This is also the phase of development where many mental health issues arise.
-Primary and behavioral health care providers can play a key role in meeting the unique needs of adolescent patients and empowering them to establish lifelong health-promoting behaviors.
+Both medical and behavioral health providers can play a crucial role in ensuring adolescents’ mental health needs are met so they can thrive.

 There are eleven sections in the ACE-AP: BH covering these domains: